-Today is National Coming Out Day — meant to be a reminder of the power of coming out.
-Although it’s a U.S. anniversary (of the National March on Washington for Lesbian and Gay Rights 25 years ago), we can certainly celebrate it here in Canada.
+October 11 is National Coming Out Day — meant to be a reminder of the power of coming out as gay or lesbian.* The day marks the anniversary of the National March on Washington for Lesbian and Gay Rights in 1988.

 “When it involves someone you know and like, it causes you to be a lot more open-minded and accepting to things that are normally foreign.”